zzonyo/trust-docs-test/source/index.html.md

 A valid private API access request consists of following items -

-API path: The full access path, e.g. `api.xxx.com/api/swap/orders/detail`;
+API path: The full access path, e.g. `api.xxx.com/api/swap/orders/detail`;<br>
-Access key: The access key;
+Access key: The access key;<br>
-Signature method: The Hash method that is used to sign, it uses `HmacSHA256` here;
+Signature method: The Hash method that is used to sign, it uses `HmacSHA256` here;<br>
-Signature version: The version of signature protocol, it uses `2` here;
+Signature version: The version of signature protocol, it uses `2` here;<br>
-Timestamp: The UTC time when the request is sent, e.g. 2017-05-11T16:22:06;
+Timestamp: The UTC time when the request is sent, e.g. 2017-05-11T16:22:06;<br>
-Optional & mandatory request parameters: GET request parameters must be signed while POST request parameters need not;
+Optional & mandatory request parameters: GET request parameters must be signed while POST request parameters need not;<br>
-Signature: The signature string.
+Signature: The signature string.<br>

 ### Signature Procedure